John Pitt, 2nd Earl of Chatham: Political career

+Member of Parliament

 For much of the 1780s and 1790s Chatham focused on a political career.
 As heir to his father, he was poised to be a natural leader of his political supporters, the Chathamites.
 However, during the years that Chatham had devoted to his military career these followers were led by Lord Shelburne and then, increasingly, by Chatham's younger brother.
 Known as William Pitt the Younger, to distinguish him from his father, he had entered Parliament in 1781 and the following year became Chancellor of the Exchequer.
 By the time Chatham returned permanently to Britain, his brother was already the dominant political figure in the family.
 Their youngest brother James, a Royal Navy officer, died from fever in Antigua in 1780.

 Already Chatham was struggling with debt, despite his inheritance, due both to his own overspending and the poor state their father had left the family finances in.
 Chatham often gambled and became involved in horsebreeding and racing, which turned into expensive pursuits for him.
 In July 1783, he married Mary, the second daughter of Thomas Townshend who had been a political ally of his father.
 It was a love match, rather than an arranged marriage.
 Mary was known as attractive and very fashionable in society, although she was to suffer from physical and mental illness throughout their marriage.

 Chatham joined with Pitt and Shelburne to oppose the Fox–North coalition of 1783 but generally kept a low profile during these years.
 Pitt became prime minister in December 1783.
 Chatham supported his brother in the Lords but did not take office.
 In February 1784 on the way back from an event in the City of London, the brothers were attacked by a mob likely organised by supporters of their rival Charles James Fox.
 In the subsequent 1784 general election Pitt won a decisive victory, securing his government's future.
 Due to his wife's severe illness, Chatham did not consider himself able to join his brother's government for the next few years, despite rumours linking him to various posts.